Phala-Network/gramine/Documentation/devel/onboarding.rst

 Implementing a new system call
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may have encountered a situation when your application depends on some system call that is not implemented in Gramine (recall that ``-38`` is the ``-ENOSYS`` error code, which means "syscall not implemented")::
+You may have encountered a situation where your application depends on some system call that is not implemented in Gramine (recall that ``-38`` is the ``-ENOSYS`` error code, which means "syscall not implemented")::